Starkku/MapTool/Conversion-Profile-Documentation.md

 #### ApplyMapOptimization

-If set to yes/true, will ensure that on the saved map, section with name **MultiplayerDialogSettings** will be the first section, immediately followed by section with name **Basic** and finally the section with name **Digest** will be the last.
+If set to yes / true, will ensure that on the saved map, section with name **MultiplayerDialogSettings** will be the first section, immediately followed by section with name **Basic** and finally the section with name **Digest** will be the last.
 This potentially allows for game to find these particular sections marginally faster.

 #### ApplyMapCompress

-If set to yes/true, no unnecessary white space is put on the saved map.
+If set to yes / true, no unnecessary white space is put on the saved map.
 This allows for map size to be marginally smaller.

 ### TheaterRules